Baja Fresh: 2010s

 Between 2009 and 2010, the chain closed stores in Berkeley, Pasadena and Torrance, California.
 When the chain opened its first international location in Dubai in 2010, the chain also had 255 restaurants in 28 U.S. states.

 In late 2011, the company moved its main corporate office from Cypress to Irvine.
-In early 2012, the chain closed its store in Newbury Park, California although this was a different location in Newbury Park than the original site of the first Baja Fresh.
-On April 12, 2013 Baja Fresh closed all 5 locations in Phoenix, Arizona without notice.
+In early 2012, the chain closed its store in Newbury Park, California, although this was a different location in Newbury Park than the original site of the first Baja Fresh.

 On April 5, 2012, David Kim stepped down from his position as company CEO.
 His position was assumed by company president Chuck Rink, who began to hold both titles.

-Five Phoenix-area locations were closed by a franchise operator in 2013.
+All five Phoenix-area locations were closed by a franchise operator without notice in mid-April 2013.

 In September 2016, it was announced that Baja Fresh's parent, BF Acquisition Holdings, was sold to MTY Food Group for $27 million.
-At the time of the acquisition by MTY, Baja Fresh had 162 restaurants and its sister company La Salsa had 23 restaurant with 16 of the combined 185 locations were franchised.
+At the time of the acquisition by MTY, Baja Fresh had 162 restaurants and its sister company La Salsa had 23 restaurants with 16 of the combined 185 locations were franchised.
 It is unclear if the new owner would combine the two chains or keep them separate.
 In an earlier press release announcing MTY's acquisition of Kahala Brands just two months previously, MTY gave the vague statement that "Kahala will stay in Kahala's current headquarters... while MTY's US operations will move into Kahala's offices".
 This statement could imply that Baja Fresh might become a subsidiary of Kahala instead of just sharing space with Kahala and reporting directly to MTY corporate headquarters in Canada.
 Published newspaper reports are not very clear about the exact relationship between Kahala and MTY units in the United States.

+2020s

+As of late September 2024, Baja Fresh had 80 locations, 78 in the United States and 2 international ones.
+The majority are located along the western Coast of the United States.